Nov 22, 2024

 • By deploying more software within AWS environments, third-party sellers also increase their own cloud consumption

-By 2015, Pete had moved to AWS Marketplace to “recruit and build the original sellers on the platform.”
+Pete had moved to AWS Marketplace by 2015 to “recruit and build the original sellers on the platform.”
 It is within the AWS ecosystem that he best understood that even as onboarding and partnering with ISVs on the marketplace was a strategic priority, some partners would always be worth more than others.

 "We were looking at it [marketplaces] differently.
 We were looking at how much compute we can drive on AWS through selling pre-built software packages."

-Many businesses falter in their marketplace strategy because they don't view hyperscalers as equal partners.
 Pete notes that a common misconception is believing that sharing 3–15% of deal value with the platform entitles ISVs to active support from the cloud provider's sellers.
 Instead, leaders must reframe their approach to recognize the mutual value in the partnership.

 Cloud marketplaces are more cost-effective than partner-sourced or even direct deals.
 Credit cards and payment processors charge a standard fee for every transaction, and other channel partners also operate on a commission basis.